stuffedwombat/stuffedwombat.github.io/dlog.md

 <br>
 I think I should try to create more dynamics like this, that are not only about evading and killing, but also about time and space.<br>
 <br>
-Anyways, afrer all the enemies were done (for now!!)
+Anyways, after all the enemies were done (for now!!)
 I hit a slump, took a break and then came back to look at the mess I had just made.<br>
 <br>
 Because now I had 9 enemies, that I somehow had to distribute to 3 areas.<br>
 This is horrible, because this is a super important step and there are 10000 variables.<br>
 <br>
 After a short moment of desperation, I simply "mapped" the enemies.<br>
 Idk if there is a better phrase for that, but I divided them into groups that reflected their patterns of movement.<br>
-Flying enemies in one group, dashign enemies in the other, etc etc<br>
+Flying enemies in one group, dashing enemies in the other, etc etc<br>
 <br>
 This allowed me to better understand the pool of things I had to dsitribute.<br>
 I followed the rule of "no 2 enemies with the same pattern of movement in the same area" and for some miracolous reason that was possible! yay!<br>
 <br>
 Then I removed all the level generation code and focused on just making the enemies spawn in their respective levels and played the game a bunch.<br>
-It is far from perfect, but this first distribution kind of works and gives me a starting point, from which i can make changes towards a distribution of enemies that creates super intense & short runs.<br>
+It is far from perfect, but this first distribution kind of works and gives me a starting point, from which i can make changes towards a distribution of enemies that creates very intense, fair & short runs.<br>
 <br>
 so yeah that was my day.
 I think I worked more today than on any other day of this project so far.
-Today I have come close to scratching the actual 8 hour work day :O<br>
+Today I came close to scratching the actual 8 hour work day :O<br>
 <br>
 Oh, I dont think I ever shared my development plan for this project!<br>
 Basically, i want to have the game finished with 100% functionality by the 9th of May, which is in 5 days.<br>
 After that I will still tweak some values and fix bugs and stuff like that, but I will not add any new mechanics or enemies!<br>
-Because then the grueling steam process starts, with all its forms and trailers and stuff.<br>
+I will add the art & sound effects & music and fight hordes of bugs.
+Also the grueling steam process has to start, with all its forms and trailers and despair and stuff.<br>
 <br>
 <br>
 I have been thinking a bit about how to market this game and came up with the term "finite roguelike".
-This game will have a definite ending and will not be a typical "endless" roguelike, but I can not talk about that here, bc its secret.<br>
+This game will have a definite ending and will not be a typical "endless" roguelike, but I can not talk about that here, bc its secret :) <br>
 The friend that will do the art can start work on the 17th, which means that I will have to launch the steampage with my programmer art!<br>
 That actually pushes me in an interesting direction:<br>
 I could launch the steam page with (polished) programmer art and advertise the fact that the game is in develeopment right now!<br>